GabsVentorim/GabsVentorim/README.md

-Hi👋, my name is Gabriel Ventorim Silva
+Hi, my name is Gabriel Ventorim Silva
 =======================================

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [gabriel.ventorims@gmail.com](mailto:gabriel.ventorims@gmail.com)